andi38/TPMS/README.md

 Bitrate of 19200 baud and sync word 0x001a have shown to work fine.
 Sensors could NOT be activated with trigger tool OEC-T5 EL-50448.
 Once pressurized they transmit when pressure changes and about once an hour with constant non-zero pressure.
 Rotation of a bicycle wheel could not trigger transmission.

-With RadioLib godmode has been enabled in order to address CC1101 registers directly, since the library does not allow for sync = 0x00.
+With RadioLib godmode has been enabled in order to address CC1101 registers directly, since the library does not allow for sync byte = 0x00.

 ## Bluetooth BLE
 Model https://aliexpress.com/item/1005004504977890.html